 Attached mind: This person is divine.
 They are so beautiful and exquisite.
 If I could just make love to them, my life would be complete.

-Stoic mind: I am fond of fantasising about rubbing the flesh of my genitals with this other human’s genitals.
+I am fond of fantasizing about rubbing the flesh of my genitals with this other human’s genitals.

 Attached mind: My new iPhone is so powerful.
 The XDR, OLED, HDR screen is essentially magic.

-Stoic mind: I am fond of a small block of metal, glass, and plastic which is in my pocket.
+I am fond of a small block of metal, glass, and plastic that is in my pocket.

 Attached mind: I love my home.
 The theme in each room is unique, and the decoration is jaw-dropping.